SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

   node to reroute them.
   > If you drag the hexagon button outside the node it generates an intermediate stop if there was a stopping transition or it just removed the non-stop transition.
-For both cases it reroutes the trainrun by removing the node alginment where the hexagon/transition was.
+For both cases it reroutes the trainrun by removing the node alignment where the hexagon/transition was.

 [2024-1-25-Rerouting_extend_remove_trainrunsections-001.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/2674075/d697594c-57a8-4159-b44f-8a9f804f297f)